 - 7.19.1 Although only supporting a population of around 2,000, Chipping Campden is the main service centre in the far north of the District.
 The town possesses a good range of services and facilities, and the area has a good employment base, with a higher than average proportion of jobs in growth employment sectors.
 Along with Campden BRI, one of the District's largest employers, there are employment sites at Campden Business Park and at neighbouring Weston-sub-Edge. - 7.19.2 Chipping Campden faces some significant issues; for example, the trend towards an ageing population is most extreme in the Campden Vale ward, where there is the lowest proportion of economically active people in the District.
 This will undermine the town's economy in the future.
 Furthermore, the proportion of people in senior management positions is high, which is perhaps a reflection of the high average house prices in Chipping Campden. - 7.19.3 Chipping Campden has a high quality townscape together with a fine landscape setting within the AONB.
 New land allocations need to be sensitive to the environmental constraints and the need to ensure that the town's historic character is maintained.
 This will enable young people to take-up local employment opportunities and help to provide sufficient accommodation for an economically active population that supports the local economy.
-The additional housing will also help to sustain existing services and facilities. - 7.19.4 For site CC_23/C developers will be required to demonstrate that there is adequate water supply capacity both on and off the site to serve the development and that it would not lead to problems for existing or new users.
+The additional housing will also help to sustain existing services and facilities. - 7.19.4 For site CC\23/C developers will be required to demonstrate that there is adequate water supply capacity both on and off the site to serve the development and that it would not lead to problems for existing or new users.
 In some circumstances it may be necessary for developers to fund studies to ascertain whether the proposed development will lead to overloading of existing water infrastructure.
-A lower impact development that includes a single storey community facility such as a doctors surgery would be more acceptable in landscape terms. - 7.19.5 It is recognised that the wider Campden BRI site (Policy EC4) needs to be conceptualised and planned as a comprehensive redevelopment to secure the future of the organisation in Chipping Campden.
+A lower impact development that includes a single storey community facility such as a doctors surgery would be more acceptable in landscape terms. - 7.19.5 Chipping Campden has an established and successful business park, providing important local employment opportunities.
+Site CCNET forms a logical extension to Campden Business Park, and is located where there is existing infrastructure.
+Evidence demonstrates that this type of site is the most suitable and viable for delivering employment development.
+The site would make an appropriate contribution towards meeting the District-wide requirement for B class employment land, which is commensurate with one of the District's more sustainable settlements. (i) - 7.19.6 It is recognised that the wider Campden BRI site (Policy EC4) needs to be conceptualised and planned as a comprehensive redevelopment to secure the future of the organisation in Chipping Campden.
 The overriding constraint for the wider site area is its location within Flood Zone 3b, and Campden BRI is working with the Environment Agency to resolve that issue.
 Further significant constraints, particularly those relating to access and also the location within the AONB, must also be addressed through the master planning process.
-Policy EC4 provides detailed guidance for the Campden BRI site. - 7.19.6 It is anticipated that HGV routes and traffic management issues will be reviewed in and around Chipping Campden as part of the latest review of the Local Transport Plan by Gloucestershire County Council. - 7.19.7 The existing cemetery at Chipping Campden is nearing capacity, and the Town Council, and other local groups, have indicated that there is an urgent need to identify a new site. - 7.19.8 Community-led planning documents and surveys have identified several further projects to those addressed elsewhere in the Plan.
-These include the provision of an indoor-based tourist attraction; improving leisure and play provision; and provision of a car park.
+Policy EC4 provides detailed guidance for the Campden BRI site.